Eagles improve to 6-0, Hurts key in 26-17 win over Cowboys - WHIZ News

 The Eagles had converted 8 of 12 fourth-down attempts coming into the game and kept the gambles rolling on their first scoring drive.
 Hurts connected with A.J.
 Brown on fourth-and-3 for 11 yards.
 Then on fourth-and-4 from the 10, the Eagles snared Dallas in a neutral zone infraction for an automatic first down.
 Miles Sanders scored on a 5-yard TD run and a 7-0 lead.

 Rush, solid but hardly lighting up the scoreboard as a starter, had a pass deflected and intercepted by Gardner-Johnson, who flapped his arms after the pick and had Eagles fans going wild.
 Philly sports fans haven’t had much chance to settle down this fall.
-The Eagles are perfect, the Phillies are in the NL Championship Series, the Union host a playoff game this week, and the 76ers open the season on Thursday.
+The Eagles are perfect, the Phillies are in the NL Championship Series, the Union host a playoff game this week, and the 76ers open the season this week and play the home opener Thursday.

 Hurts capitalized off the pick and hit Brown for a 15-yard TD and a 14-0 lead.